How to Dropship on Wix in 7 Simple Steps

 Dropshipping is perfect if you aren’t sure what you want to sell, don’t make your own products, or don’t have the room to store a ton of stock.
 Thanks to the tidy profits on offer, it’s obvious why it’s grown to be so popular.

 Further ReadingWant to find out more about dropshipping?
 Check out our comprehensive guide on how to start a dropshipping business.
+Or get inspired with our list of dropshipping business ideas.

 Now that we’ve covered both the positives and the negatives of dropshipping, it’s time to dive into how to get your business up and running with Wix.
 Take a look at our step-by-step guide, complete with handy tips and tricks to get you off to a great start.